Jan 10, 2022

 jump toRECIPE

-The building blocks for a good stock are quite simple; chicken bones + vegetables + aromatics + water in a large pot.
-While you can make it using other appliances like an Instant pot or slow cooker, I prefer the old fashioned method, simmering in a big pot on the stove.
-Since you first have to roast a chicken for the bones, try this recipe for roasted chicken here or this dry-brined roast herb chicken
+The building blocks for a good stock are simple: chicken bones + vegetables + aromatics + water in a large pot.
+While you can make it using other appliances like an Instant Pot or slow cooker, I prefer the old-fashioned method, simmering it in a big pot on the stove.
+Since you first have to roast a chicken for the bones, try this recipe for my roasted chicken or this dry-brined roast herb chicken that stores well for leftovers.

 Chicken stock is typically made from chicken bones as well as aromatics and vegetables, while broth is made with the meat (think a chicken soup).
 Chicken stock has a much richer, more robust flavor that comes from the collagen released from the simmering bones.
 On the other hand, chicken broth is much more mellow in flavor.
 I typically use chicken stock when cooking as it can be used for any recipe that calls for broth.